ppel123/Python-Youtube-Downloader/README.md

-# Youtube-Scrapper
+# Youtube-Downloader
-With this application you can search and download videos through Python.
+With this application you can download MP3 and MP4 files from Youtube through Python.
+Just paste the link from the Youtube video you want and see the magic happen.